LizardByte/beautiful-jekyll-next/docs/README.md

 - Since this is a fork of Beautiful Jekyll, you may want to check out [Beautiful-Jekyll](https://beautifuljekyll.com) to learn more about the features of Beautiful Jekyll.

-- Remember that Beautiful Jekyll is built on top of Jekyll.
+- Remember that Beautiful Jekyll Next is built on top of Jekyll.
   This means that reading through the [Jekyll documentation](https://jekyllrb.com/) will introduce you to many more features that you might find useful!